Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Limit outdoor activity during the type of weather that affects you.

-Protect your lungs by wearing a scarf over your mouth and nose in cold weather.
+Wear a scarf over your mouth and nose in cold weather.

 Take care of your general health.
 Get plenty of sleep.
 And eat a healthy, balanced diet with lots of fruit and vegetables.

-Check food labels for “sulfites,” “metabisulfites,” and “sulfur dioxide.”
-These are often found in foods such as wine, beer, and dried fruit.
-Avoid foods that contain these additives.
+Check food labels for sulfites, metabisulfites, and sulfur dioxide.
+These are often found in foods such as wine, beer, and dried fruits.

 Laughing, crying, or feeling excited are triggers for some people.

 Try to focus on a soothing image in your mind.
 This will help relax you and calm your breathing.

-Copyright © 2014 Baylor Health Care System All Rights Reserved. |
+Copyright © 2017 Baylor Scott & White Health.
+All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR